jedeka/fake-faces-detection/README.md

 ### Dataset
 * [Click here for the split dataset](https://drive.google.com/drive/folders/1RrDFPuDWJtM-D8Tri_crTPpOmf_n0nT3?usp=sharing)
-(Split by sklearn's `train_test_split` with train:test = 0.8 : 0.2.
-Using this data is recommended, most of the approach I wrote are using this data, to save time)
+(Split by sklearn's `train_test_split` with 0.8 : 0.2 train:test proportion.
+Using this data is recommended, to save time on data preprocessing)
 * [Click here for the full image dataset](https://drive.google.com/drive/folders/1TyjYmiyRoo7WQoqIX2X0P5zPfjTdUi5j?usp=sharing)
-(If using this dataset, run `split_data.py` to split the data using sklearn's `train_test_split` and export the split data)
+(Use this data if you want to process the data more and tweak the splitting parameters.
+If you are using this dataset, you can use and modify `split_data.py` to split`and export the data)

 ### Setup
 * Google Colab
-To run this code at Google Colab, clone this repo and drag to Google Drive, open the ipynb.
+To run this code inside Google Colab:

+   1. Clone this repo: `git clone https://github.com/sugaarrrr/fake-faces-detection.git`
+   2. Drag to Google Drive
+   3. Open the .ipynb files

-* Local (TBU)
+* Local
+Using virtual environment (Python 3.7) is recommended.
+Once the virtual environment is created, run `!pip3 install -r requirements.txt`.

 ### Requirements
 ```